inner-outer-space/de-zoomcamp-2024/week_1_basics_n_setup/docker_sql/readme.md

 `--network` connect the container to a specific Docker network, allowing communication between containers on the same network.<br>
 `--entrypoint` speciy a different command to run as the entrypoint for that container.
 <div align="center">
-<b>Anything that you do in this container is not saved to the container or host machine.<br> When you create a new container from that image, it will be unchanged.</b>
+<b>All changes made in a container will be lost when that container is destroyed<br> Changes made in one container will not affect the image or any subsequent containers created from that image.</b>
 </div><br><br><br>

 ### DOCKERFILE